ayaankum/samyog-website/README.md

-under development website for department techno-cultural fest using react
+Home page for under development website which has parallax effect library used (react-plx)